TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-25-from-symfony-to-laravel-can-laravel-even-compiler-pass.md

 id: 393
 title: "From Symfony to Laravel - Can Laravel even Compiler&nbsp;Pass?"
 perex: |
     Do you want to migrate your Symfony project to Laravel and not sure if it "handles it"?
-Switching containers is pretty [straighfowrad](/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs) for the most parts.
+Switching containers is pretty [straightforward](/blog/experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs) for the most parts.

-    But can Laravel handle as advanced features as compiler passes?
+    But can Laravel handle advanced features such as compiler passes?
 ---

 Let's take it step by step and list the Symfony container life-cycle.
 It has 3 separate steps that run one after another: